jgifford01/WaterMarket_ABM/README.md

 * Not available yet
 ## Version History

-* 1.0
-  - initial release for journal submission.
+* 1.0 - initial release for journal submission with core functionality.

 ## License